douglasliralima/DataScienceIntroduction/README.md

 # DataScienceIntroduction
-This folder contain the some exercises of data science
+This folder contain some exercises of data science